ishit-07/ishit-07/README.md

 #### 🤔 Who Am I!?

 - 🏫 I am a Junior pursuing a Bachelor’s degree in Electronics and Communication from the Bharati Vidyapeeth Deemed University, Pune (M.H.)
 [2024].
-- 🔭 I’m currently working on C programming.
+- 🔭 I’m currently working on React.
 - ♥️ I am an open-source lover.

 #### 👨🏻‍💻 Mostly Used Languages and Tools :